JohnReeves/mushrooms/index.md

 Notice that we try to name our variables in an understandable way, so the code reads like a little essay reminding us what we are trying to do.

-* NB now test your function, giving it lots of numbers, so that you understand what it means.
+*NB: now test your function, giving it lots of numbers, so that you understand what it means*

 ## Task 4 - Making many mushrooms